Painting & Maintenance Information

 The placement of your cubby house is just as important as painting.

 Please ensure the cubby is not placed directly on grass, this is due to possible moisture build up under the cubby which can result in waterlogged timber.
-We recommend placing some pavers or some sleepers under the feet or floor so that it can assist in levelling the cubby house whilst keeping it dry.
+We recommend placing some pavers or some sleepers under the feet or entire floor so that it can assist in levelling the cubby house whilst keeping it dry.

 Ensure the cubby house is placed away from trees that can possibly drop branches onto the cubby and cause damage.